smaclell/smaclell.github.io/_posts/2015-09-18-parameterized-tests-made-simple.md

 <div class="disclaimer">
 <p>
 If you like this post and want to go deeper, I would like to recommend
-<a href="http://www.readytorocksd.com/the-complete-value-source-tutorial/">"The Complete Value
+<a href="https://github.com/gowland/nunit-docs/blob/master/valuesource-tutorial.md">"NUnit ValueSource: the Complete Tutorial"</a> by Robert Gowland.
+There are alot more examples which show
-Source Tutorial"</a> by Robert Gowland.
-There are alot more examples which show how to use the various attributes together.
+how to use the various attributes together.
 This post is just a teaser.
 Go there when you are done if you want the full story.
 </p>